monoclecat/cleansys/README.md

 python3 manage.py makemigrations
 python3 manage.py migrate
+python3 manage.py createsuperuser

 deactivate  # Deactivate virtualenv
 ```

+> You can only run manage.py commands while you own the database file db.sqlite3 and its parent folder, cleansys/.
+> Later, the ownership will be transferred to Apache's www-data user.

 Now, we will follow a recommended way of deploying Django:
 [How to use Django with Apache and mod_wsgi](https://docs.djangoproject.com/en/3.0/howto/deployment/wsgi/modwsgi/)